 Downstream immunosuppressive modifications are more frequently implemented in clinical practice than upfront strategies and typically involve CNI replacement and immunosuppression withdrawal.
 The goal of these manipulations is typically to reduce the overall immunosuppressive burden, restore some immune function or to address treatment-related toxicities.

 Complete withdrawal of immunosuppression offers the opportunity to spare treatment-related toxicities and adverse events, but questions remain over its feasibility, safety and identification of candidates.
 The best predictor of withdrawal tolerance after liver transplantation appears to be time.
-Nearly 80% of patients who had survived over 10 years post-transplant were able to successfully withdraw, however, this dropped to 0% in patients less than 6 years since liver transplantation and who were under 49 years of age.
+Nearly 80% of patients who had survived over 10 years post transplant were able to successfully withdraw.
+However, this dropped to 0% in patients less than 6 years after liver transplantation and who were under 49 years of age.
 Meanwhile, the benefits of withdrawal remain unclear with little improvement in CNI-related side effects, possibly due to the long period of exposure required before withdrawal is possible (De Simone et al., 2017b).

-Indications for late conversion to everolimus may include chronic allographic nephropathy, CNI nephrotoxicity and CNI arteriolopathy.
+Indications for late conversion to everolimus with CNI minimisation may include chronic allographic nephropathy, CNI nephrotoxicity and CNI arteriolopathy.
 Furthermore, cancer is one of the main indications for late conversion to everolimus.
-In the open-label, multicentre APOLLO study, adjusted eGFR within the on-treatment population was significantly higher at 12 months after conversion in the everolimus continuation group versus the CNI continuation group with a mean post-transplantation period of 7 years before conversion.
-Meanwhile other studies showed that patients without adverse events and already having satisfactory renal function had favourable graft function with everolimus late-induction with CNI elimination or reduction (Uchida et al., 2018).
+In the open-label, multicentre APOLLO study, adjusted eGFR within the on-treatment population was significantly higher at 12 months after conversion in the everolimus-continuation group versus the CNI-continuation group, with a mean post-transplantation period of 7 years before conversion.
+Other studies have shown that patients, without adverse events and already with satisfactory renal function, had favourable graft function with everolimus late-induction with CNI elimination or reduction (Uchida et al., 2018a).

-Development and the application of non-invasive biomarkers which are able to predict the likelihood of graft rejection would limit the need for invasive biopsies (Khan et al., 2016).
-There has been significant recent progress in the identification of biomarkers for immune tolerance in renal and liver transplantation which would limit, or eradicate, the use of immunosuppression (Mastoridis et al., 2016).
+Development and the application of non-invasive biomarkers able to predict the likelihood of graft rejection would limit the need for invasive biopsies (Khan et al., 2016).
+There has been significant recent progress in the identification of biomarkers for immune tolerance in renal and liver transplantation that would limit, or eradicate, the use of immunosuppression (Mastoridis et al., 2016).

-Recently, a set of 13 genes was identified which were independently predictive for the development of fibrosis at 1 year in kidney transplant recipients.
-The predictive value of the gene set was validated on an independent cohort from the Genomics of Chronic Allograft Rejection (GoCAR) study (n=45) and two independent, publicly-available expression datasets (n=306) (O'Connell et al., 2016).
+A set of 13 genes was identified that were independently predictive for the development of fibrosis at 1 year in kidney transplant recipients.
+The predictive value of the gene set was validated on an independent cohort from the Genomics of Chronic Allograft Rejection (GoCAR) study (n=45) and two independent, publicly available expression datasets (n=306) (O'Connell et al., 2016).

-As around two-thirds of deaths after the first year following liver transplantation are unrelated to graft dysfunction, the causes need to be addressed to improve long-term outcomes.
-These include obesity and metabolic syndrome, hepatitis C infection, and malignancy – which has a distinctive spectrum in liver transplant recipients.
-Regular screening for metabolic syndrome and malignancies needs to be performed.
-In addition, the minimum degree of immunosuppression required to achieve optimal allograft function needs continued research (Bhat et al., 2014; Charlton, 2014).
+About two-thirds of deaths after the first year following liver transplantation are unrelated to graft dysfunction.
+The causes need to be addressed to improve long-term outcomes and include obesity and metabolic syndrome, hepatitis C infection, and malignancy, with malignancy having a distinctive spectrum in liver transplant recipients.
+Regular screening should be carried out for metabolic syndrome and malignancies.
+In addition, the minimum degree of immunosuppression required to achieve optimal allograft function requires continued research (Bhat et al., 2014; Charlton, 2014).